ReCreateJS/rfcs/text/0005-stage-transforms.md

 ## Drawbacks

-This will break existing code but can be turned off to not break existing code.
+This will break existing code that solved the problem externally but can be turned off to not break existing code.
 To update to a new version of CreateJS but keep the existing code working, the stageTransformable could be set to false:

 ```
 createjs.stageTransformable = false;